H-Yulong/DCC/README.md

 ## Getting started guide

-Open `index.html` in a web browser.
+To start, open `index.html` with a web browser.
 Then, you can use the following steps to familiarize yourself with the implementation's functionalities.

 1. Click on the *Identity application* example to load it into the source-language part (left column)of the webpage.